 We are a specialist firm of drink driving solicitors.
 We have vast experience in this field and are skilled in all statutory and procedural defences, as well as crafting expert mitigation.
 If you are charged with this offence, call our drink driving solicitors now on 01623 397200.

-Drink driving, and related offences, are covered by the Road Traffic Act 1988, as follows:-
+There are various drink driving and related offences.
+They are all covered under the Road Traffic Act 1988 as follows:-

 - driving (or in charge) when under the influence of drink or drugs (Section 4);